 You can print, download or email information retrieved from most of these.
 Other recommended peer-reviewed web resources can also provide you with valuable research tools.

 Using a combination of print and online resources will provide you with a much wider range of material than relying on what you can find on the library shelves.

 |Bodleian First Folio||Understanding Shakespeare|

 |Shaksper: The Global Electronic Shakespeare Conference||The Folger Shakespeare Library|

 |Folger Digital Texts||MIT Global Shakespeares Video & Performance Archive|

-For access to the majority of resources covered in this guide go to the ‘English’ section of the subject list on OxLIP+.
-You will find the Shakespeare Collection and the Arden Shakespeare under the heading ‘Author-specific resources’; Cambridge Collections Online and Blackwell Reference Online are listed under ‘Reference & Criticism’.
-Alternatively, you can search for each separate resource in the Title List option on OxLIP+.
+For access to the majority of resources covered in this guide go to the ‘English’ section of the subject list on Databases A-Z. You will find the Shakespeare Collection and the Arden Shakespeare under the sub-heading ‘Author-specific resources’; Cambridge Collections Online and Blackwell Reference Online are listed under ‘Reference & Criticism’.
+Alternatively, you can search for each separate resource in the Title List option.
 Film resources are listed under the Film Studies subject area.